 Cloth dyeing in a bucket.
 Cochineal.
 Natural dyes.
 Handmade silk scarf.
 Wedding accessories, micro production, textile design.

-I have been studying and experimenting with natural dyes for over a decade (yes, I am old now).
+I have been studying and experimenting with natural/botanical dyes for over a decade.

 What is a natural dye?

 The word 'natural' gets thrown around a lot.
-It's important to recognize what it is and what it isn't and what it COULD be.
+It's important to recognize what it is and what it isn't.
 In this case, natural simply means that the dye sources grow in our environment.
 They are not created in a lab.
 Cultures around the world have been using natural dyes to create colorful textiles since the beginning of civilization.

 Natural dyes are extracted from plants, insects, fungi and kitchen waste.
 Some examples of dye plants are indigo, marigold, hollyhock, madder root.
 There are two main insects that produce great color; lac and cochineal.
 Fungi dyes are something I'm just starting to learn about.
 I have one mushroom in my freezer waiting to be tested.
 Stay tuned.
 Food waste sources are the most easily accessible for anyone.
 You can use onion skins and avocado pits and so much more.